Cray-HPE/docs-csm/operations/utility_storage/Ceph_upgrade_tool_Usage.md

 ## What is `ceph-upgrade-tool.py`

 The `ceph-upgrade-tool.py` tool starts a Ceph upgrade to the version provided.
-It does this in the following way.
+It does this in the following way:

 1. It verifies that the Ceph version provided is valid.
 1. It verifies that the Ceph container image can be pulled from Nexus.
 It specifically tries to pull the container image from `registry.local/artifactory.algol60.net/csm-docker/stable/quay.io/ceph/ceph:v<input_version>`.
 1. If the container exists in Nexus, then the script will start a Ceph upgrade by running `ceph orch upgrade start --image <container_image>`.
-1. It then monitors the upgrade by running `ceph orch upgrade status` and printing a pretty-table of the results.
+1. It then monitors the upgrade by running `ceph orch upgrade status` and printing a table of the results.

 ## Troubleshooting

 * To manually check the status of a Ceph upgrade, run `ceph orch upgrade status`.
 * To stop a Ceph upgrade, run `ceph orch upgrade stop`.
 * If an upgrade appears stuck, make sure all of the `mgr` daemons have been upgraded.
-The 3 `mgr` daemons should be the first to upgrade.
-If only one or two have upgraded and the third is not being upgraded for some reason, try running the following steps.
+  The three `mgr` daemons should be the first to upgrade.
+  If only one or two have upgraded and the third is not being upgraded for some reason, use the following procedure:

     1. Stop the current upgrade.